 One of the factors that made the event so successful was how it connected people around the important topics.
-The GEDSI organizers used AI during the event to make sense out of the conversation and to make fast decisions.
+The GEDSI organizers used AI during the event to make sense of the conversation and to make fast decisions.

 From the administrator’s point of view, customizing the workspace visuals on Howspace is very easy.
 Along with the visuals, the GEDSI organizers found the emailing system and user management very powerful.

-The participants also praised the platform especially for its interactivity and described how well it supported collaboration and sharing among the participants.
+The participants also praised the platform, especially for its interactivity and described how well it supported collaboration and sharing among the participants.

-When it comes to learnings, Javellana and Ferrer agreed that one of the most critical and challenging parts for them was to brainstorm good questions that would enable participants to reflect and be engaged.
+When it comes to learning, Javellana and Ferrer agreed that one of the most critical and challenging parts for them was to brainstorm good questions that would enable participants to reflect and be engaged.
 In the future, they hope to maximize the use of the different features available on Howspace in order to create an even better user experience.
 Some of the participants are recurring participants, so being able to show them some new things is an added plus.
 That’s why both Javellana and Ferrer were happy to welcome the new features of Super chat with sticky notes and Built-in AI Insight.